-On 30 May 2017 Bisalloy Steel Group Limited and Bisalloy Steels Pty Limited entered into agreements with Westpac Banking Corporation for three new facilities operating under a common structure with a total limit of \$16 million.
+On 29 January 2018 Bisalloy Steel Group Limited and Bisalloy Steels Pty Limited re-negotiated the existing agreement with Westpac Banking Corporation for one of the three facilities operating under a common structure, increasing the total limit from \$16 million to \$19 million.
 The agreements include an ongoing invoice finance facility and export working capital funding, together with a three year bank bill business loan.